Although networking remains a primary means for finding jobs, roughly 25% of professionals don’t currently network at all, according to one study.

 For example, one study says the time of day with the highest open rate is 2pm, while another says the best time to send an email is between 8am-10am, and 3pm-4pm.
 The puzzle gets even more complicated when you take time zones into consideration.
 Email scheduling tools allows you to write emails now and schedule your emails to be delivered at just the right time for recipients.

 The best thing to do is to experiment and try to find the best time of day for your recipients – and again, there probably isn’t a one-size-fits-all answer.
-Any good cold email tool should offer you plenty of options for trying out different sending schedules.
+Any good cold email marketing automation tool should offer you plenty of options for trying out different sending schedules.

 3. Make a Connection